ahmedeali/documentation/content/applications/finance/accounting/bank/feeds/bank_statements.rst

 - Quicken Interchange Format (.QIF);
 - Belgium: Coded Statement of Account (.CODA).

-To import a file, go to the Accounting dashboard and click on :guilabel:`Import (Statements)` under the :guilabel:`Bank` window, or click on the drop-down menu (:guilabel:`⋮`) button and then on :guilabel:`Import Statement`.
+To import a file, go to the Accounting dashboard and click on :guilabel:`Import (Statements)` in the the :guilabel:`Bank` journal, or click on the drop-down menu (:guilabel:`⋮`) button and then on :guilabel:`Import Statement`.

 .. image:: bank_statements/bank-overview.png